 Due to its orchards, Tönisvorst is also known as “Apple Town”.
 The town on the edge of the city of Krefeld was named after St Antonius and was formed when the municipalities of St. Tönis and Vorst merged in 1970.

 Though first officially mentioned in 1188 as “Osterverd”, it is one of the youngest towns in the country as it was only given town rights in 1979.
 The inhabitants and businesses in the town value the central location and the quick transport links to the nearby cities.

-A business location with a future, Tönisvorst already offers a base for many companies of which some operate nationally.
-The advantages lie in the central location, the easy access to the neighbouring cities of Krefeld, Düsseldorf and Mönchengladbach and the proximity to the A44, A40, A52 and A61 autobahns.
+A business location with a promising future, Tönisvorst already offers a base for many companies of which some operate nationally.
+The advantages lie in the central location, the easy access to the neighbouring cities of Krefeld, Düsseldorf and Mönchengladbach and the proximity to the A44, A40, A52 and A61 highways.